Education Benefits for Veterans

 - Veterans Of Foreign Wars (VFW)

 - The African American Post-Traumatic Stress Disorder Association

 Military aid societies are generally private, non-profit, tax-exempt organizations working on behalf of their members.
 These societies include tuition assistance and college fund options for qualifying applicants.

 Not all programs offer the same options, and not all of them offer financial aid for veterans.
 Options may change depending on funding issues, mission demands, program changes, or federal regulations.
-The following are all good examples of relief societies that may offer or have offered veteran financial aid in the past.
+The following are all good examples of relief societies that may offer or have offered veterans financial aid in the past.